csuwildcat/ddi/specs/container-io.md

 #### Permissions

 All access and manipulation of identity data is subject to the permissions established by the owning entity.
+Because the identities are self-sovereign, all data associated with the identity must be portable.
+Transfer of a container between environments and hosts should be seamless, without loss of data or operational state, including the permissions that govern access to identity data.

-These permissions are declared in a JSON Document, which you can read more about in the documentation here: TBD.
+These permissions are declared in a TBD, which you can read more about in the documentation here: TBD.
 This access control document dictates what data the owning entity publicly exposes, as well as the permissions for Connections the entity creates with other entities across the web of identity, whether they are humans, apps, services, devices, etc.

 #### Connections